Baud-lab/hermes-wire/README.md

   <img src="assets/hermes-wire-logo.png" alt="HERMES-WIRE logo: Hermes with DNA and gut bacteria" width="320">
 </p>

-<i>A modular Nextflow suite combining quantitative genetics with systems biology to decode how host polygenic variation wires gut microbial communities and impacts metabolic health.</i>
+<i>Named after Hermes, the Greek messenger of the gods, HERMES-WIRE tracks how information flows from multiple host genes to gut microbiome assembly, facilitating the interpretation of how they affect each other.
+It consists of a modular Nextflow suite combining quantitative genetics with systems biology approaches, revealing how host polygenic variation functionally wires gut microbial communities with impacts in metabolic health.</i>

 <b>Centre for Genomic Regulation (CRG), Barcelona — 2025</b><br>
 <b>Authors:</b> Felipe Morillo Sanz Dias, Dr Luca Cozzuto, Dr Hélène Tonnelé, Dr Amelie Baud